Best CD Rates of January 2025

 What happens if I withdraw from a CD early?

-The exact penalties will depend on the details outlined for your CD account.
+The exact penalties will depend on the details outlined in your CD account agreement.
 That said, federal law determines the minimum penalties for early withdrawals.
-For example, if you withdraw funds within six days after opening a CD account, you will need to pay seven days of simple interest.
+For example, if you withdraw funds within six days of opening a CD account, you will need to pay seven days' worth of simple interest.
 You can estimate how much an early withdrawal might cost you with our early withdrawal penalty calculator.

 How are CDs taxed?

 Any income earned from your CD accounts will be taxed as interest income for the tax year in which it was earned.
-You can expect to receive a 1099-INT in January outlining how much you earned from interest during the previous tax year.
+You should receive a 1099-INT in January outlining the interest earned during the previous tax year.
 Use this form when filing your tax return.

 Should I put my emergency funds in a CD?

-Because you’ll want immediate access to emergency funds, a CD is probably not the best choice to store them.
-You may want to put them in a high-yield savings account or money market account.
-You could think about dividing your emergency savings between multiple accounts for short-term expenses and using a CD ladder for longer-term expenses.
+Because you’ll need quick access to emergency funds, a CD may not be the best choice for storing them.
+Instead, you may want to put these funds in a high-yield savings account or money market account.
+You could consider dividing your emergency savings between multiple accounts for short-term expenses and using a CD ladder for longer-term expenses.

 Do CDs charge fees?